Akyem Abuakwa Presbytery takes steps to empower members through agriculture

 According to Rev. Dr. Seth Kissi, the Presbytery Chairperson when the lives of the church members are better it will directly impact the church and the leadership of the church will have peace of mind.

-He reiterated that aside from supporting the members through agriculture, the church gives scholarships to members in the various congregations and districts who enrolls in most Presbyterian schools across the country.
+He reiterated that aside from supporting the members through agriculture, the church gives scholarships to members in the various congregations and districts who enroll in most Presbyterian schools across the country.

-Rev. Dr. Seth Kissi made the disclosure during the presentation of oil palm seedlings to the members of the Akyem Abuakwa Presbytery at Akyem Asuom.
+Rev. Dr Seth Kissi made the disclosure during the symbolic presentation of oil palm seedlings to the members of the Akyem Abuakwa Presbytery at Akyem Asuom.

-Mrs. Rebecca Taiko Sabah, Director for Development and Social Services of the Presbyterian Church of Ghana said the steps taken by the Akyem Abuakwa Presbytery to initiate social issues of it members alongside their spiritual issues is a laudable idea and must be commended.
+Mrs Rebecca Taiko Sabah, Director for Development and Social Services of the Presbyterian Church of Ghana said the steps taken by the Akyem Abuakwa Presbytery to initiate social issues of its members alongside their spiritual issues is a laudable idea and must be commended.

 She however said the Presbytery together with the district level has set up a monitoring committee to occasionally visit the beneficiaries with agric extension officers to monitor the progress of the seedlings in their various farms.